-- A record of certainty and commitment – It is a written proof of a business relationship.
-They are legally binding and enforceable in the court of law.
-It provides certainty that both the parties will comply with their obligations as agreed upon.
+- A record of certainty and commitment – It is written proof of a business relationship.
+They are legally binding and enforceable in a court of law.
+It provides certainty that both parties will comply with their obligations as agreed upon.

 - Reference document in case of disagreements – There are high chances of disagreements when multiple parties work together on a project.
 Having the expected tasks listed down in one place becomes a quick reference point.
 It also helps in case of a dispute as separate legal provisions are laid down to help resolve disagreements in the best way possible.

 The purpose of a contract is to act as a tool that structures relationships and builds foundations for key business alliances.
 Read this contract guide to know about the contract types and parts of a contract.